AnXh3L0/infuse/content/learning-path/2/module-2.en.md

 This last term on chain of custody refers to best practice in digital forensics and incident response to record the handling of a device in order to preserve evidence and allow evidence collected to be used in any potential legal proceedings.
 The linked article provides a good introduction to general-purpose best practices you can follow in case you are in a position to be handling evidence which might be used in a scenario with a higher burden of proof on evidence.

-## Learning Resources

-{{% resource title="Intermediate guide - How to handle a potentially compromised device" languages="English" cost="Free" description="A step-by-step guide on how to handle devices with iOS or Android which you suspect might have malware on them prior to starting detection work" url="https://pts-project.org/guides/g6/" %}}

-{{% resource title="Virtual machine chapter of the Field Guide to incident response for civil society and media (chapter 6)" languages="English" cost="Free" description="An introductory overview of how malware analysts can start working with virtual machines and an installation of the Linux distribution" url="https://internews.org/wp-content/uploads/2023/11/Field-Guide-to-Threat-Labs.pdf" %}}

-{{% resource title="Technical simulation with canary tokens" languages="English" cost="Free" description="A guide on how to use canary tokens, an offensive security tool, to simulate malware trackers.
-Can be very useful in teaching defenders what data can be easily exfiltrated" url="https://internews.org/resource/guide-to-facilitating-a-technical-simulation-with-canary-tokens/" %}}

 ## Practice

 Set up a VM running REmnux, with [the steps outlined in the Field Guide to incident response for civil society and media (chapter 6, starting on page 30).](https://internews.org/wp-content/uploads/2023/11/Field-Guide-to-Threat-Labs.pdf)